The trust and confidence of our employees, customers, subcontractors and other stakeholders is decisive for our business' continued success.

 Whistle blowing policy

 As a part of our Code of Conduct and anti-corruption policy, Getinge has implemented a global whistle blowing system under which employees have the opportunity to report any improprieties or deviations.

 Getinge has signed the UN Global Compact and supports the ten principles on human rights, labor, environment and anti-corruption.

 Read more about our sustainability efforts in our Annual Report.

 Some electronic devices in our products contain tantalum, tin, tungsten and gold.
-These metals are known as ‘conflict minerals’ because they may originate from the Democratic Republic of Congo where illegal armed groups control some mines and transit routes.
+These metals are known as ‘conflict minerals’ because they may origin from the Democratic Republic of Congo where illegal armed groups control some mines and transit routes.

 Getinge’s position is that the extraction of raw materials never should, directly or indirectly, support these armed groups.

 We are committed to having a conflict-free supply chain.
 When conflict minerals are used, we will scrutinize our supply chain to ensure that these minerals are supplied by conflict-free sources.